selendra/selendra-wiki/docs/learn/learn-account-multisig.md

 :::

-This has some implications when using the Extrinsics tab on the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) to perform multisig transactions.
+This has some implications when using the Extrinsics tab on the [Selendra-Portal UI](https://portal.selendra.org/#/accounts) to perform multisig transactions.
 If the order of the _other signatories_ is wrong, the transaction will fail.
 This does not happen if the multisig is executed directly from the Accounts tab (recommended).
-The Polkadot-JS UI supports multisig accounts, as documented on the [Account Generation page](learn-account-generation.md#multi-signature-accounts).
-You can see our video tutorials for more information about creating multisig accounts and transacting with them using both the [Accounts Tab](https://www.youtube.com/watch?v=-cPiKMslZqI) and the [Extrinsic Tab](https://www.youtube.com/watch?v=T0vIuJcTJeQ) in the Polkadot-JS UI.
+The Selendra-Portal UI supports multisig accounts, as documented on the [Account Generation page](learn-account-generation.md#multi-signature-accounts).
+You can see our video tutorials for more information about creating multisig accounts and transacting with them using both the [Accounts Tab](https://www.youtube.com/watch?v=-cPiKMslZqI) and the [Extrinsic Tab](https://www.youtube.com/watch?v=T0vIuJcTJeQ) in the Selendra-Portal UI.

 ## Decoding Multisig Call Data